KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 #### First Time Visitor Goals

-* Get assistance from the knowledgeable and friendly staff with any questions or concerns.
-* Feel comfortable and welcomed in the spacious and well-lit atmosphere.
+* Feel comfortable and welcomed in the spacious and well-lit gaming atmosphere.
-* Enjoy an affordable gaming experience.
-* Meet and connect with other gamers in the area.
+* Navigate the site easily to find information as booking, opening hours and contact information.
-* Leave with a positive impression and desire to return for future gaming experiences.
+* Leave with a positive impression and desire to return.
-* Share their experience with friends or on social media to help spread awareness about the cafe.
+* Easily take part of any tournamnet or promotion.

 #### Returning Visitor Goals